LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Prompts

 \subsection{Flights}

 Similar to the exam scheduling prompt, in Figure \ref{fig:flight_prompt_hard}, the persona context is provided in the first sentence.
-Following the persona context, the metrics are described.
-The next paragraph includes the user's preferences in natural language (``I am looking for round-trip flight...'').
+The next paragraph states the user's preferences in natural language (``I am looking for a round-trip flight...''), and the attribute definitions follow below.